 Go to the exploit server, paste your exploit HTML into the "Body text" box, and click "Store".

-Click "View stored response".
+Click "View exploit".

 Hover over "Test me" and ensure the cursor changes to a hand indicating that the div element is positioned correctly.
 If not, adjust the position of the div element by modifying the top and left properties of the style sheet.